Okay so you want to start day trading!

 For your day trading computer you want your monitors to display crisp, high-quality images, so that you can quickly process the large amount of real-time information on your monitors.

-It is recommended that your day trading computer monitors have a resolution of 1080p, which will provide you with some of the sharpest images available on a retail monitor.
+It is recommended that your day trading computer monitors have a resolution of at least 1080p, which will provide you with some of the sharpest images available on a retail monitor.
 Fortunately high quality monitors are generally inexpensive, so you will not break the bank getting the perfect monitor setup for your day trading strategies.

 The USB to HDMI Adapters